radixdlt/Ignition/README.md

 The `TestEnvironment` is primarily used to write unit tests for Ignition and to test units in isolation of the system.
 As an example, this framework is used for smoke tests like testing that positions can be opened and closed and unit tests such as that the fees reported are correct, the pool units from opening a position are correct, and so on.

-The `TestRunner` is used for integration tests or to test how Ignition would function when invoked in a transaction.
+The `LedgerSimulator` is used for integration tests or to test how Ignition would function when invoked in a transaction.
 This is used in tests such as ensuring that positions can be opened and closed within the fee limit.

 Since the system under test in all of the tests is always going to be Ignition the testing framework for Ignition comes with a way of initializing the Ignition environment to start testing straight away without needing to manually publish, bootstrap, and configure the environment.
 It is as simple as: